whitty/upbuild/README.md

 When run as `upbuild` all commands will run - select a subset using `--ub-select=<tag>`.
 Eg running `upbuild --ub-select=host` would exclude the `make cross` command.

+### Printing commands

+Print the commands that would be executed, but don't execute them using --ub-print.